Human Rights Due Diligence

 Applying the Policy at Group Companies

-The policy is ready to be applied to group companies, and as of July 2022, 56 companies have decided to apply the SoftBank AI Ethics Policy.
+The policy is ready to be applied to Group companies, and as of June 2025, 88 companies have decided to apply the SoftBank AI Ethics Policy.

 Establishment of governance structure